John Hagelin: Maharishi effect

 In the summer of 1993, Hagelin directed a project aimed at demonstrating what TM practitioners call the Maharishi effect, the purported ability of a large group to affect the behavior of others by practising TM.
-The TM movement believes that the square root of one percent of the population of a country meditating can bring about peace.
+The TM movement believes that one tenth of the square root of the population of a country meditating can bring about peace.
 However, critics point to a lack of credible supporting evidence.

-Approximately 4,000 people from 82 countries gathered in Washington, DC and practiced TM for six hours a day from June 7 to July 30.
-The meditation included "yogic flying", an advanced technique taught through the TM-Sidhi program in which practitioners engage in a series of hops while seated in the lotus position.
-Using data obtained from the District of Columbia Metropolitan Police Department for 1993 and the preceding five years (1988–1992), Hagelin and collaborators followed the changes in crime rates for the area—before, during and after the six weeks of the gathering.
-According to their study homicides, assaults and rape (HRA crimes) decreased up to 23.3% when compared to previous years.
-Additional data used for control purposes included weather variables (temperature, precipitation, humidity), daylight hours, changes in police and community anti-crime activities, prior crime trends in the District of Columbia, and concurrent crime trends in neighboring cities.
+Approximately 4,000 people from 82 countries gathered in Washington, DC, and practiced TM for six hours a day from June 7 to July 30.
+The meditation included "yogic flying", a technique taught through the TM-Sidhi program in which practitioners engage in a series of hops while seated in the lotus position.
+Hagelin claimed that there was a local reduction in crime due to this activity.

 According to Hagelin, the analysis was examined by an "independent review board", although all members of the board were TM practitioners.
-Robert L. Park, research professor and former chair of the Physics Department at the University of Maryland, called the study a "clinic in data distortion".
-In 1994 a science satire magazine, Annals of Improbable Research, "awarded" Hagelin the Ig Nobel Prize for Peace, "for his experimental conclusion that 4,000 trained meditators caused an 18 percent decrease in violent crime in Washington, D.C."
+Robert L. Park, research professor and former chair of the physics department at the University of Maryland, called the study a "clinic in data distortion".
+In 1994, a science satire magazine, Annals of Improbable Research, "awarded" Hagelin the Ig Nobel Prize for Peace, "for his experimental conclusion that 4,000 trained meditators caused an 18 percent decrease in violent crime in Washington, D.C."

-In 1999 Hagelin held a press conference in Washington, D.C. to announce that the TM movement could end the Kosovo War with yogic flying.
+In 1999, Hagelin held a press conference in Washington, D.C. to announce that the TM movement could end the Kosovo War with yogic flying.
 He suggested that NATO set up an elite corps of 7,000 yogic flyers at a cost of $33 million.

 Enlightened Audio Designs Corporation

-In 1990 Hagelin founded Enlightened Audio Designs Corporation (EAD) with Alastair Roxburgh.
+In 1990, Hagelin founded Enlightened Audio Designs Corporation (EAD) with Alastair Roxburgh.
 The company designed and manufactured high-end digital-to-analog converters.
 EAD was sold in 2001 to Alpha Digital Technologies in Oregon.